 Mark is a specialist property litigator - with his entire practice in this area.
 His work includes residential Landlord and Tenant, commerical Landlord and Tenant, Contentious Chancery and Professional Negligence relating to all of the above.

 In the residential field, Mark's work largely relates to leasehold enfranchisement and long leasehold service charge/management disputes.
 He is instructed regularly by the major London Estates and leaseholders in high-value contested enfranchisement cases.
-He is general editor of the second edition of Service Charges & Management, Law and Practice (Sweet & Maxwell, 2009).
-Mark lectures and writes on procedure and legal issues arising in the Leasehold Valution Tribunals.
-He has been a Chairman of the Tribunal since 1990 and his 'agony uncle' Brief Encounter column on residential property law appears in The Times every Friday.
+He is a fomer editor of Service Charges & Management (Sweet & Maxwell, 3rd ed).
+Mark lectures and writes on procedure and legal issues arising in the property tribunals.
+Mark's 'agony uncle' column on residential property law appears in The Times every Friday.